Vignesh31-sk/book-nest/readme.md

 To close the server press `Ctrl-C`

-To remove your python environments.
+To exit the virtual environment.
 ```
 deactivate
 ```
+To remove the environment along with the installed packages, i.e to uninstall.
 ```
 pipenv --rm
 ```